yulqen/bcompiler/docs/analysers.rst

 .. note::
     This options requires a master file to be present in the ``Documents/bcompiler`` directory, named ``target_master.xlsx`` as per the ``config.ini`` file.
-    The chart is output to the directory specified after the ``--output`` flag, in this case ``C:\Users\jim\Desktop``.
+    The files are output to the directory specified after the ``--output`` flag, in this case ``C:\Users\jim\Desktop``.

 Example: Set output directory and target master